 Barre-Up, 4224 Beryl Rd.

-Begin or continue your physical and mental wellness journey with barre, pilates and yoga classes in a variety of formats.
-In 2013, this studio became the first to bring Buti Yoga, a musically-driven dynamic yoga class with cardio-dance bursts, deep core conditioning + more, to the Raleigh area.
+Try a variety of classes like barre, Pilates, and yoga.
+In 2013, this studio became the first to bring Buti Yoga — a musically-driven dynamic class with bursts of cardio-dance — to the Raleigh area.

 Cirque de Vol, 300 W. Hargett St.

-This creative movement, circus + aerial arts studio teaches unique classes like aerial yoga and hoop dance.
+This creative movement, circus, and aerial arts studio teaches unique classes like aerial yoga and hoop dance.
 Both youth and adult classes are offered.